-“That reminds me, I need to make a phone call,” she said.
-Then, the woman headed outside.
-The boys watched on, curious.
+"That reminds me, I need to make a phone call," she said.
+The woman headed outside.
+The boys watched, curious.
 Only Tsuzuki knew the reason.

 At noon, there came a knock on the door of apartment 27, Ko.

-“Yeah, yeah, yeah, I’m coming!” the graduate student mumbled.
-He opened the door to a shock.
-A woman in a suit looked inside.
+"Yeah, yeah, yeah, I'm coming!" the graduate student mumbled.
+He opened the door to find a woman in a suit looking inside.
 She held a clipboard in her hands.
 The student blinked at her.

 "Uh… Can I help you?" he asked.